actionsflow/actionsflow/docs/workflow.md

           value3: ${{ on.rss.outputs.link }}
 ```

-For exploring more actions, please see [Awesome Actions List we Collected](./actions.md) and [Github Actions Marketplace](https://github.com/marketplace?type=actions)
+For more actions, please see [Awesome Actions List we Collected](./actions.md) and [Github Actions Marketplace](https://github.com/marketplace?type=actions).

 **Context and expression syntax for Actionsflow jobs**:

-You can access context information in workflow jobs, you need to use specific syntax to tell Actionsflow to evaluate a variable rather than treat it as a string.
+You can access context information in workflow jobs.
+You need to use specific syntax to tell Actionsflow to evaluate a variable rather than treat it as a string:

 ```yaml
 ${{ <context> }}
 ```

-All [Github actions contexts and expressions](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions) are supported by Actionsflow, and we extend `on` context for trigger's results.
+All [Github actions contexts and expressions](https://docs.github.com/en/actions/reference/context-and-expression-syntax-for-github-actions) are supported by Actionsflow, and we extend the `on` context for the trigger's results.
 You can use it like this:

 ```yaml
 ${{ on.<trigger>.outputs.<key> }}
 ```

-You can find params and outputs keys supported by the trigger at the trigger's doc.
+You can find params and outputs keys supported by the trigger by looking at the trigger's documentation.

-All triggers' will export the following key:
+All triggers will export the following key:

 ## `on.<trigger>.outputs`

-A map of outputs for a trigger results' item.
-Trigger's outputs are available to all jobs.
+A map of outputs for a trigger's result item.
+The trigger's outputs are available on all jobs.

-Trigger's outputs are `object`, you can use it like this: `${{ on.telegram_bot.from.first_name }}`
+Trigger outputs are `object`s.
+You can use them like this: `${{ on.telegram_bot.from.first_name }}`

-By default, `on.<trigger>.outputs` will always available, unless you set `buildOutputsOnError` as `true`, when `buildOutputsOnError` is `true`, and the trigger runs with error, then, the outputs will be `{}`, you can use `on.<trigger>.outcome` to check if the trigger runs with error.
-When `on.<trigger>.outcome` is `failure`, then the `on.<trigger>.outputs` will be `{}`
+By default, `on.<trigger>.outputs` will always be available, unless you set `buildOutputsOnError` as `true`.
+When `buildOutputsOnError` is `true`, and the trigger runs with an error, then the outputs will be `{}`.
+You can use `on.<trigger>.outcome` to check if the trigger is triggering errors.
+When `on.<trigger>.outcome` is `failure`, then the `on.<trigger>.outputs` will be `{}`.

 ## `on.<trigger>.outcome`

-The result of a completed trigger, Possible values are `success`, `failure`, or `skipped`.
+The result of a completed trigger.
+Possible values are `success`, `failure`, or `skipped`.

-If there is only one trigger at a workflow file, by default, `outcome` will always be `success`.
-If you set the trigger options `buildOutputsOnError: true`, then the trigger runs with error, the `outcome` will be `failure`, but the final `conclusion`is `success`.
+If there is only one trigger on a workflow file, by default, `outcome` will always be `success`.
+If you set the trigger options `buildOutputsOnError: true` and the trigger runs with an error, the `outcome` will be `failure`, but the final `conclusion` is `success`.

-If you set multiple triggers on one workflow, only one trigger's `outcome` is `success`, the others `outcome` will be `skipped`, so you should use `if: on.<trigger>.outcome === 'success'` to ensure the current `<trigger>.outputs.<key>` is available.
+If you set multiple triggers on one workflow, only one trigger's `outcome` is `success`.
+The other `outcome`s will be `skipped`, so you should use `if: on.<trigger>.outcome === 'success'` to ensure the current `<trigger>.outputs.<key>` is available.

 ## `on.<trigger>.conclusion`

 The result of a completed trigger.
 Possible values are `success`, or `skipped`.

-If there is only one trigger at a workflow file, `conclusion` will always be `success`
+If there is only one trigger on a workflow file, `conclusion` will always be `success`.

-If you set multiple triggers on one workflow, only one trigger's `conclusion` is `success`, the others `conclusion` will be `skipped`
+If you set multiple triggers on one workflow, only one trigger's `conclusion` is `success`, the other `conclusion`s will be `skipped`.

 # Learn More

-For a list of available triggers, see [Trigger List](./triggers.md)
+For a list of available triggers, see [Trigger List](./triggers.md).

-For a list of awesome workflows, see [Awesome Actionsflow Workflows](https://github.com/actionsflow/awesome-actionsflow)
+For a list of awesome workflows, see [Awesome Actionsflow Workflows](https://github.com/actionsflow/awesome-actionsflow).